 Aspects and objectives of ad operations:

 - Campaign trafficking.
-Ad-ops monitor the deliverability of the campaigns.
-Ad trafficker tunes a campaign up according to the most suitable targeting strategies, perform online ads optimization, and make sure that campaigns are set up appropriately to go live without a hitch.
+Ad-ops monitor the ad operations from head to toe starting from the deliverability of the campaigns.
+Ad trafficker tunes a campaign up according to the most suitable targeting strategies, performs online ads optimization, and makes sure that campaigns are set up appropriately to go live without a hitch.
 Ad ops also assist pixel creation for the clients in order to track how the audience interacts with creatives.
 If necessary, they also perform troubleshooting.

 - Scheduling.
 As known, programmatic helps to automate ad buying and selling.
 Ad ops, in their turn, make sure that the campaign is started due to a particular deadline and is delivered timely to the targeted demographics.
 For targeting and retargeting users, advertisers can pick special days: holidays, weekends, a certain time of the day.
 Ads ops know when the CPMs are higher and lower throughout the season so they can use knowledge about daily fluctuations in order to optimize scheduling for the client.